-Artificial intelligence (AI) is still consistently viewed as either imperceptible and vague or entirely inaccessible.
+Artificial intelligence (AI) is still consistently viewed as vague or entirely unrealistic.
 The reality is quite different: AI is far more commonplace than the majority of people realise and is already used throughout organisations of all shapes and sizes.

 Owing, perhaps, to science fiction texts or the fact that news concerning AI is inevitably focused on its more extraordinary capabilities, these perceptions are entirely understandable.